StopFailure Hook: Observability for API Error Termination¶

 Supervisor->>Agent: Re-launch with last checkpoint

 The hook writes the signal; the supervisor acts on it.
-This separation keeps the hook simple and the retry logic testable outside Claude Code.
+This split keeps the hook simple and lets you test the retry logic outside Claude Code.

 Example¶